Why are you doing that?

 So, in comes the Airflex, big and bright blue.

-"Crikey, that's a bit different from the last guys machine"
+"Crikey, that's a bit different from the last guys machine""Was it smaller and yellow?"

 "Yes"